Raleigh County Schools

 Raleigh County Schools is a public school district in Raleigh County, West Virginia, located at 105 Adair Street, in the county seat of Beckley, West Virginia.
-The school district operates 27 public schools, including 17 elementary schools (PK-5), 5 middle schools (6-8), and 4 high schools (9-12).
+The school district operates 27 public schools, including 17 elementary schools (PK through 5), 5 middle schools (6 through 8), and 4 high schools (9 through 12).
 The district also maintains a career-technical education center for high school students and adults.
-The current superintendent is David Price.
+The current superintendent is Dr. Serena Starcher.

-Board of Education
+Board of education

 The Board of Education is made up of five members, each elected to a four-year term in a nonpartisan election.
 The Board appoints the superintendent.